btoll/benjamintoll.com/content/post/getting_italy_back_online_part_three.md

 [Encrypting the web] is something that we should all do and prioritize, and here at `benjamintoll.com`, it's no different.
 In this article, I'll walk through setting up a [Let's Encrypt] [certificate] in the Docker Compose file that I'm using for the multi-container Italian website.

-> I'm not going to go into the details of how a Let's Encrypt certificate works, which I'll probably do in a future article.
+> I'm not going to go into the details of how a Let's Encrypt certificate works.
 This post will only focus on its implementation in the two files that need to be updated, `docker-compose.yml` and `default.conf`.

 Here are the steps that are needed to be a good citizen:

 1. Create a temporary nginx container to test and then create the certificate.
 This temporary container doesn't need to serve any files, it just needs to have the necessary permissions to allow [`certbot`], an [ACME] client, to create the webpage for the ACME [HTTP-01 challenge] question (the most commonly used challenge).
-This proves to Let's Encrypt that we own the server.
+This proves to Let's Encrypt that we own the domain.
 In addition, this container must be instanced on the server that is pointed to by the [A record], and any subdomains must have [CNAME records].
 If not, you'll get a giant error and no certificate.

 1. Add the bind mounts in `docker-compose.yml`.